blues/app-accelerators/valve-monitor/README.md

 * A power breakout, such as this [HiLetgo power breakout](https://www.amazon.com/dp/B07X9SQKL6/ref=cm_sw_r_api_i_5JYD92FH343E04VKPMR5_0) for supplying correct voltage to this project’s various components.
-* An I2C level shifter, such as [this one from HiLetgo](https://www.amazon.com/dp/B07F7W91LC/ref=cm_sw_r_api_i_FZPJ7VRY2329ARNQ3W22_0), to translate flow meter’s pulses from 5V logic to 3.3V logic for the Swan microcontroller.
+* An I2C level shifter, such as [this one from HiLetgo](https://www.amazon.com/dp/B07F7W91LC/ref=cm_sw_r_api_i_FZPJ7VRY2329ARNQ3W22_0), to translate the flow meter’s pulses from 5V logic to 3.3V logic for the Swan microcontroller.
 * A MOSFET driver, such as this one from [HiLetgo](https://www.amazon.com/dp/B01I1J14MO/ref=cm_sw_r_api_i_8YRY25Q7R9HGV1ZPHERP_0), is required to allow the Swan to switch on high-power devices such as the